For Techies

 No agent may escalate privileges or assume unassigned roles.

-Data handling principles:
+Data handling and processing controls

 - Only required context is transmitted for processing